knokko/vk-boiler/docs/swapchain.md

 ### Associating resources with swapchain images
-The swapchain management system will automatically create and destroy swapchains and their images, but there is sometimes a need to create objects that are 'tied' to swapchain images (like swapchain image views).
+The swapchain management system will automatically create and destroy swapchains and their images, but there is sometimes a need to create objects that are 'tied' to swapchain images (like swapchain framebuffers).
 You can use a `SwapchainResourceManager<T>` to achieve this result, where the `T` is the type of your associated resource class.